 In many cases, the cause is a dirty chimney.
 Learning how and when to clean your chimney can help improve indoor air quality and prevent devastating chimney fires.

 Why You Must Clean Your Chimney

 Wood fires do not burn cleanly.
 When wood burns, it releases a host of contaminants that coat the inside of the chimney.
-Creosote, an oily, black substance, is one byproduct of wood burning fires.
+Creosote, an oily, black substance, is one byproduct of wood-burning fires.
 Creosote forms as a result of gases that have not fully combusted, and it condenses on the inside of the chimney and remains until removed.
 Burning green or unseasoned wood hastens creosote build-up.

-In addition, organic, flammable debris can enter the chimney, brought by the elements or by animals.
+Also, organic, flammable debris can enter the chimney, brought by the elements or by animals.
 Wind can deposit leaves and twigs in chimneys lacking flue caps.
 Birds and vermin can nest in chimneys or otherwise bring unwanted materials.